nikobix/MMM-Nixie-Clock/README.md

 ![alt text](/img/MMM-Nixie-Clock.jpg)

 This module will float over other moudules, so you may need to adjust the position in the config file.
+(Fixed this now)

 ## Using the module - moment.js
 Images found at: